 All these memories after finding a used cookbook?
 Yes, because the book is THAT special, and Chicken Marbella is its shining star.

-There are so many great recipes in this book that I’ve tried over the years.
+This book that I’ve tried over the years.
 Recently I saw that Amazon.com was selling the Kindle version of the 25th anniversary version of The Silver Palate Cookbook for $1.99.
 This version include some color photographs of the recipes.
 Such a great bargain for this treasured book.